-Lauren’s role as Program Manager enables her to encourage sustainable transportation options in the GTHA through programs that reflect her experience in action and solutions.
+As Executive Director Lauren encourages sustainable transportation options in the GTHA through programs that reflect her experience in action and solutions.

 Lauren holds an Honour’s B. Sc. in Psychology Research from the University of Toronto, with emphasis on behaviour change related to environment and sustainability.
 She also holds a Master’s degree in Environment and Sustainability from Western University, with a focus on stakeholder engagement, sustainable business, risk management, and consulting practices.